aeternity/protocol/channels/ON-CHAIN.md

 ## Closing a channel

-We expect channels to be only closed in the case of non-cooperation or malicious behaviour.
+We expect channels to be  long running but they could be closed.
+This shall happen when participants are done making business but this includes also the cases of non-cooperation or malicious behaviour.
 If all parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, authenticated by everyone involved.

-In the case of a solo closing, operations are subject to the `lock_period`, during which they can be disputed via a `channel_slash`.
+In the case of a solo closing, operations are subject to the `lock_period`, during which closing state can be disputed via a `channel_slash` or even progressed further on-chain via `channel_force_progress_tx` transactions.

 ### `channel_close_mutual`